blackrock/aladdinsdk/resources/sample_code_snippets/sample_error_handler_registration.md

 This is an example of an exception class defined in your code.
 The class type is added to a "supported exception modules" list in the handler, as shown later in this document.

 Note: An existing exception type can also be added here, but may result in other registered handlers to match for raised exceptions.
-Therefore, it is recommended that domain SDK developers define their own exception classes where possible.
+Therefore, it is recommended that domain SDK developers define their own exception classes where needed.

 ```py
 class DomainException(Exception):